 Guidelines

 FEES.
 UW-Madison presenters typically volunteer their time, and the University covers their travel-related expenses.
-Some speakers may request honorariums, in which case Badger Talks is unable to cover their travel expenses.
+Some presenters may request honorariums, in which case Badger Talks is unable to cover their travel expenses.
 We do our best to list these preferences on the presenter profile page, and/or communicate this early in the process so you can find the best fit for your budget if this is the case.

 ON-CAMPUS GROUPS.
 If your group is headquartered at UW–Madison, or if your event is serving UW-Madison staff or students, please contact presenters directly.
 Badger Talks is intended for use by off-campus organizations and businesses.